MING: A Functional Approach to Learning Molecular Generative Models: EXPERIMENTS

 \subsection{Baselines}

 We benchmark MING against two types of molecular generative models, which utilize either the sequence-based or graph-based representation of molecules.
-Specifically, we compare with Grammar-VAE \cite{kusner2017grammar}, Character-VAE \cite{gomez2018automatic}, they apply variational autoencoders to SMILES-based representations.
-On the graph space, we compare with GraphAF \cite{shi2020graphaf}, an continuous auto-regressive flow model, GraphDF \cite{luo2021graphdf}, a flow model for the discrete setting, GDSS \cite{jo2022score}, an continuous graph score-based framework, and GraphArm \cite{kong2023autoregressive}, an auto-regressive diffusion model.
+Specifically, we compare Grammar-VAE \citep{kusner2017grammar} and Character-VAE \citep{gomez2018automatic}; they apply variational autoencoders to SMILES-based representations.
+In graph space, we compare with GraphAF \citep{shi2020graphaf}, a continuous autoregressive flow model, GraphDF \citep{luo2021graphdf}, a flow model for the discrete setting, GDSS \citep{jo2022score}, a continuous graph score-based framework, DiGress \citep{vignac2023digress}, a discrete diffusion model on graphs, GraphArm \citep{kong2023autoregressive}, an autoregressive diffusion model, and CatFlow \citep{eijkelboom2024variational}, a recent variational flow matching framework for graphs.